 Section 2: Design, Development and Vulnerability Handling

 Purpose: Document how the product was designed and built, how vulnerabilities are handled after release, and how production and monitoring processes are validated.
-Annex VII §2 treats these as one block: design and development under §2(a), vulnerability handling processes under §2(b), production and monitoring processes under §2(c).
+Treat these as one evidence block: design and development records, vulnerability handling processes, and the production and monitoring controls that prove releases are built and watched consistently.

 Design and Development: Required Content